Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsubsection{The Non-Key-Frame CNN}

-As described in Sec.~\ref{sec:warping-cnn}, in the non-key-frame CNN, the layer of feature maps can be arbitrarily chosen to balance the accuracy and speed.
+As described in \cref{sec:warping-cnn}, in NKFC, the layer of feature maps can be arbitrarily chosen to balance the accuracy and speed.
 We choose three layers in the decoder as the context features respectively.
-Results are summarized in Table~\ref{table:warping-cnn}.
+Results are summarized in \cref{table:warping-cnn}.

 According the experimental results, fine-tuning~(the second training step) can significantly improve the performance.
-This demonstrates that low-level spatial features are more discriminative in the non-key-frame CNN, possibly due to the fact that the warped context features are less reliable in the non-key-frame CNN, thus the model depends more on low-level spatial features.
+This demonstrates that low-level spatial features are more discriminative in NKFC, possibly due to the fact that the warped context features are less reliable in NKFC, thus the model depends more on low-level spatial features.